Protected species in your garden? Here's what to do...

 These critters and creatures are protected by law

-No doubt you've spent a lot of time, energy and money making your home an inviting oasis, but have you inadvertently created a haven for a host of critters and creatures?
-While some common household pests can be easily deterred and removed, others are protected by law, making disturbing or harming them illegal.
+You've probably spent a lot of time, effort and cash making your home an inviting oasis, but have you mistakenly created a haven for a whole host of critters and creatures?

 Protected species: wild deer

 Another issue is that deer are beginning to explore new territories.
-While they tend to live in forests and parkland, they have recently started encroaching on urban environments, including gardens.
+While they tend to live in forests and parkland, they have recently started encroaching on urban environments including gardens.

 How to get rid of wild deer legally